 Can You Drink in Public in Fort Worth?

 Fort Worth prohibits possession of an open container or consumption of alcohol within 1,000 feet of a homeless shelter or substance abuse treatment center not located in the central business district.

 Arlington has not adopted any ordinances regarding the public consumption of alcohol as of the most recent City Code of Ordinances available online.

 Will I Get Arrested for Having an Open Container in a Vehicle?
 What is the Punishment for Violating Texas Open Container Laws?

 Possession of an alcoholic beverage in a motor vehicle is a Class C misdemeanor, punishable by up to a $500 fine.
 In most cases, you will not end up in handcuffs.
 Police will write you a ticket.

 The Takeaway from Texas Open Container Law

-Don’t drive with an open can or bottle in your vehicle (even if you put the cork back on) unless it is in the trunk – or you are in a bus, taxi or limo.
+Don’t drive with an open can or bottle in your vehicle (even if you put the cork back in the bottle) – unless it is in the trunk or you are in a bus, taxi or limo.
 If you do get cited for an open container, contact a skilled defense attorney as soon as possible.
 Having any type of alcohol-related conviction on your record can carry serious consequences that could impact your education, employment or housing.
 An experienced attorney will work to resolve your case in a manner that will keep a conviction of your record.
 We can help.